How Much Does It Cost to Refinish Hardwood Floors?

 Refinishing Hardwood Floors: DIY vs. Hiring a Professional

 Homeowners who know how to refinish hardwood floors because they have professional contracting experience may choose to DIY this project to save on the cost, but the job is more complicated than it looks, and most homeowners won’t have the necessary experience to complete the job properly.
-Refinishing hardwood floors is a time-consuming, messy, and costly job.
+While DIY refinishing hardwood floors may seem fun, in actuality this is a time-consuming, messy, and costly job.
 On average, homeowners can expect to pay from $500 to $1,000 to refinish hardwood floors on their own.
-The cost to rent a drum floor sander is between $50 and $80 per day, but homeowners will need more than just a drum sander to complete the project.
+The cost to rent one of the best sanders for hardwood floors is between $50 and $80 per day, but homeowners will need more than just a drum sander to complete the project.
 The prices of other materials such as sandpaper, a belt sander, an edger, nails, stain, topcoat, brushes, rollers, safety gear, a shop vacuum, cleaning materials, and more will quickly add up.
+Companies that refinish hardwood floors already have the necessary equipment, which shields their customers from this extra cost.
 Homeowners who know how to refinish hardwood floors and are willing to pay for materials may be able to complete the project themselves, but they are advised to keep in mind that sanding and finishing mistakes can be expensive.
 Homeowners will want to be prepared to pay two to three times the price to replace the floors after a DIY refinishing mistake than they would have paid a professional to do the refinishing project in the first place.

 |Drum sander rental||$50 to $80 per day|